hikariimoe/Hikari/README.md

 * Node.js v18
 * PostgreSQL v12
 * Any form of access to GPT-3.5, or GPT-4 (Use GPT-4 for the best possible results.)
+* An Saucenao API Key
+* An Wolfram Alpha API Key

+#### Optional Requirements

+* An OpenAI API Key
+* An instance of the [Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui/)

 ### Support